AUA Summit - What is Epispadias?

 From this opening, a groove runs along the top of the penis to the end.
 The epispadias is classified based on the location of the meatus on the penis.

-• Penopubic epispadias: it is found or near the pubic bone
+• Penopubic epispadias: It is found near the pubic bone.

-The position of the meatus can help predict the how well the bladder stores urine.
-If the meatus is close to the base of the penis (and the abdominal wall), the bladder sphincter is likely affected and it won't hold urine.
+The position of the opening (meatus) can help predict how well the bladder stores urine.
+If the meatus is close to the base of the penis (and the abdominal wall), the bladder likely won't hold urine because the bladder sphincter (the part of the bladder that stops a bladder from leaking) is likely affected.

 In most cases of penopubic epispadias, the bones of the pelvis don't come together in the front.
-The bladder sphincter doesn't close all the way since it's shaped more like a horseshoe than a ring.
+In this case, the bladder sphincter doesn't close all the way since it's shaped more like a horseshoe than a ring.
 Because of this, urine leaks out.
-Most boys with penopubic epispadias, and about 2 of 3 with penile epispadias leak urine with stress.
-(Things like coughing and strenuous effort.)
+Most boys with penopubic epispadias, and about two out of three with penile epispadias leak urine with stress and sometimes leak urine continuously with things like coughing and strenuous effort.
 Most will need to have the bladder neck fixed with surgery.

-Almost all boys with glanular epispadias have a good bladder neck.
-They can hold urine and toilet train normally.
+Almost all boys with glanular epispadias have a good bladder neck and therefore a good bladder sphincter.
+Because of this, they can hold urine and toilet train normally.
 Still, the bend and abnormal opening of the penis will need to be fixed with surgery.

 How Does Epispadias Affect Girls?

-Epispadias is much more rare in girls, with only 1 of 484,000 cases.
+Epispadias is much more rare in girls.
 Girls who are affected have pubic bones that are separated to different degrees.
-This keeps the clitoris from connecting in the middle, resulting in 2 halves of the clitoris.
+This stops the clitoris from connecting in the middle, resulting in two halves of the clitoris.
 The bladder neck is also almost always affected.
-Girls with epispadias likely leak urine with stress.
-(Things like coughing and strenuous effort.)
-In most cases, early surgical treatment can fix these problems.
+Girls with epispadias likely leak urine with stress or sometimes they will leak continuously with things like coughing and strenuous effort.
+In most cases, early surgery can fix these problems.

 What Happens under Normal Conditions?

 The urinary tract is like a plumbing system.
 It has special "pipes" that allow waste to flow through.
-The urinary tract is made up of 2 kidneys, 2 ureters, the bladder, and the urethra.
+The urinary tract is made up of two kidneys, two ureters, the bladder and the urethra.

 The kidneys act as a filter system for the blood.
-They remove toxins and keep useful protiens, sugar, salts, and minerals.
+They remove toxins and keep useful proteins, sugar, salts and minerals.
 Urine is the waste product.
 It is made in the kidneys and flows down two, 10 to 12-inch-long tubes called ureters.
 The ureters are about a quarter inch wide and have muscled walls.
 They push urine into the bladder.

 The bladder can swell to store the urine until you're ready to drain it.
 It also closes the path so urine can't flow back into the kidneys.